General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- In line with McDonalds’ official web site, what number of energy does a daily Huge Mac comprise?
+- In response to McDonalds’ official web site, what number of energy does a daily Huge Mac comprise?
 (Settle for to the closest 10)

-- What are the 2 fundamental elements of a Darkish and Stormy cocktail?
+- What are the 2 fundamental components of a Darkish and Stormy cocktail?

 - Title the 2019 winner of the Nice British Bake Off.